CaptainAsbestos/class-notes/peace-conflict/horne-swa3-frontlines.md

 ### Chapter 4, Designed Intervention

 Autesserre moves on from the "technocratic" mindset to the state-centric approach.
 These two are undeniably related, but this time she focuses on the non-NGO side of the equation.
+While many point to the success of the top-down, "trickle-down" approach in places like El Salvador and Ireland, and Southwest Africa, Autesserre regards these conflicts not as "resolved" peaces but as frozen conflicts.
+They fall short of the "peace possible" she describes in chapter one.
+In the Congo since 2010, the failures of this strategy are easily visible.

+Tight deadlines, donor pressure, and lack of knowledge compound the already difficult work that peacebuilders face.
+Path dependencies mean that assumptions are often unchallenged, and trendy solutions bring in donations without actually assessing their efficiency.
+Autesserre names a few specific variables that are useful for self-evaluation:

+1. Internal Displacement
+2. Repatriation
+3. Crime
+4. Gang violence
+5. Intergroup or Interpersonal Conflict
+6. Perceptions of safety

+Often, even this isn't enough for good project evaluation.
+Some variables require too much theoretical formulation to be thought up during a six month deployment, or are necessarily out of reach for foreigners who lack the means or know-how to get the data.
+The advantages of a local, bottom up approach, thus seem apparent.
+Autesserre mentions Pamina Firchow's methodology (relying on focus groups to collect quantitative data) as a promising approach which has nevertheless not seen wide adoption.

 ### Chapter 5, *Peace by Piece*